Start Moving

 # Coordinates

-is usually expressed as:
+A pose is typically expressed as:

 {

-"pos": [0.12, 0.85], // position
+"pos": [0.12, 0.85], // Position.

-"ori": 1.57 // orientation, in radius.
-The x-positive direction is 0, counter-clockwise
+"ori": 1.57 // Orientation in radians.
+The positive X-axis direction is 0, measured counter-clockwise.

 }